A small, specialist SIL for adults with co-occurring mental health & intellectual disability.

 - NDIS status

-A modern, fully furnished apartment in a quiet, established Brisbane North suburb.
-Set up to feel safe, hold a routine, and protect the tenancy long-term.
+A modern, fully furnished apartment in a quiet, established Brisbane North suburb — 14km from the CBD.
+Set up to feel safe, hold a routine, and support a settled long-term tenancy.
+A separate overnight worker space provides 24/7 availability while protecting the participant's privacy.

-- People who thrive in a quiet, structured, single-person environment with consistent staffing
+- People who do well in a quiet, structured, single-person home with consistent staffing.

 - 1